This post may contain affiliate links. Read my disclosure policy.

 - Wild Rice: Your preferred blend, uncooked.
 Be sure to use rice blends that contain 100% wild rice, and not black rice as this will turn your soup purple!

 - Chicken: I use cooked diced or shredded chicken for this soup.
 You can prepare the chicken in advance, or use leftovers.
-Rotisserie chicken or leftover turkey is also great for this recipe!
+Air Fryer Rotisserie Chicken or leftover turkey is also great for this recipe!

 - Herbs: Dried or fresh sage, thyme, marjoram, and bay leaf.